-- replaces Telnet for remote terminal sessions; SSH is strongly authenticated and encrypted. - remote command execution allows you to send commands to a device securely and conveniently, without requiring a terminal session on the device. - allows you to connect to another host from your switch or AR-Series device.
+- Remote command execution allows you to send commands to a device securely and conveniently, without requiring a terminal session on the device. - SSH allows you to connect to another host from your switch or router.

-AlliedWare Plus supports Secure Copy (SCP) and SSH File Transfer Protocol (SFTP).
+The AlliedWare Plus OS supports Secure Copy (SCP) and SSH File Transfer Protocol (SFTP).
 Both these protocols allow you to securely copy files between your device and remote machines.
 SFTP provides additional features from SCP, such as allowing you to manipulate the remote files, and halt or resume file transfers without closing the session.